dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

 title: "Overview"
 linkTitle: "Overview"
 weight: 4500
-description: "Configure Dapr error retries, timeouts, and circuit breakers"
+description: "Configure Dapr retries, timeouts, and circuit breakers"
 ---

 > Resiliency is currently a preview feature.
 Before you can utilize resiliency policies, you must first [enable the resiliency preview feature]({{< ref preview-features >}}).